DFE-Digital/govuk-markdown-prototype-kit/README.md

 ### Level one headings (or lack thereof)

-Govspeak [does not support level one headings](https://govspeak-preview.herokuapp.com/guide#Headings) by choice.
+This kit [does not support level one headings](https://govspeak-preview.herokuapp.com/guide#Headings) by choice.
 The document's title will be displayed in a `<h1>` tag at the top of the page, all subsequent headings should be `<h2>`-`<h6>`.